-19. There are no alternative options, as the Treasury Policy and Strategy reports recommended for approval are required in order to comply with CIPFA's Code of Practice on Treasury Management (2017).
+20. There are no alternative options, as the Treasury Policy and Strategy reports recommended for approval are required in order to comply with CIPFA's Code of Practice on Treasury Management and Prudential Code (2017), the Local Government Act 2003 and MHCLG Guidance on Local Government Investments.